vortexlab-uclouvain/flups/README.md

-# An unbounded-periodic Poisson solver
+# FLUPS - A Fourier-based Library of Unbounded Poisson Solvers

 ### Installation
 #### 1. Dependencies